 Can oiled garden furniture be cleaned and restored?

-The good news is that in most cases, even if garden furniture has been neglected for a number of years, it can still be cleaned and restored back to its former glory.
+The good news is that in most cases, even if garden furniture has become tired and worn looking, it can be cleaned and restored to its former glory.
 The type of garden furniture cleaner depends on how badly the furniture has been affected.

-For day to day cleaning, there are a range of trigger spray cleaners that help to breakdown and remove surface dirt and grime whilst nourishing and maintaining oiled finishes.
+For day-to-day cleaning, there are a range of outdoor furniture cleaners that help to breakdown and remove surface dirt and grime whilst nourishing and maintaining oiled finishes.

 - Cuprinol Garden Furniture Cleaner: An everyday, ready-to-use spray cleaner for softwood and hardwood garden furniture

 - Osmo Exterior Spray Cleaner: A ready-to-use spray solution for the everyday cleaning of exterior wood including garden furniture

 - Ronseal Garden Furniture Cleaner: An effective garden furniture cleaner in an easy-to-use trigger spray bottle

 Mold and mildew cleaners for garden furniture

 The onset of mould, algae, and mildew is a common issue with wooden garden furniture that is left out all year round.
 These mould and mildew cleaners will effectively remove and kill the mould spores that collect in the surface fibres of the timber, leaving furniture clean and ready for re-oiling or staining.